jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Web%20Scraper%20Images/Excel%20Spread%20Sheet.JPG)

 With the foundation of web scraping there is alot of information you can extract and conclude.
-Try using diffrent websites and see what you can extract!
+Try using diffrent websites and see what you can scrape together!